R. Holland Duell: Career

 Originally a Whig, he joined the Republican Party when it was formed in the mid-1850s.
 Duell moved to Cortland in 1847, and was district attorney of Cortland County from 1850 to 1855.
 He was Judge of Cortland County from 1855 to 1859.
-He was a delegate to the 1856 Republican National Convention, as well as the 1864 convention and the one in in 1868.
+He was a delegate to the 1856 Republican National Convention, as well as the 1864 convention and the one in 1868.

 Duell was elected as a Republican to the 36th and 37th United States Congresses, holding office from March 4, 1859, to March 3, 1863; during the 37th Congress, he was Chairman of the Committee on Revolutionary Claims.
 He resumed the practice of law in Cortland and was Assessor of Internal Revenue for the 23rd District of New York from 1869 to 1871.

 He was elected to the 42nd and 43rd United States Congresses, holding office from March 4, 1871, to March 3, 1875.
 During the 43rd Congress he was Chairman of the Committee on Expenditures on Public Buildings.
 Duell was appointed as United States Commissioner of Patents by President Ulysses S. Grant on October 1, 1875, and remained in office until January 30, 1877.
 He resumed the practice of law in Cortland and New York City.
 He died in Cortland on February 11, 1891; interment was in Cortland Rural Cemetery.